Who am I? (Sim Simma!)

 No man is an island

 Amsterdam is my home but the world is mine… I have links on every corner of the planet.
 I love to travel, discover new cultures and meet people.
 This is my livity: I network and connect people, I give directions/tips to tourists lost in the streets, my house welcomes family, friends or Airbnb guests and I car-pool when I drive around.

 I am very attached to my French culture and people so I try to go back regularly.
 I also try to visit my family in Tunisia frequently.
 I have travelled through Europe from Scandinavia (Sweden ♥) to the Mediterranean sea.
 I happened to go to Asia once (Japan ♥ & Taiwan ♥) and would love to visit again.
 And of course, I have been to the Caribbean: Jamaica, Martinique, Guadeloupe, and my personal favorite, the nature island with 365 rivers: Dominica ♥.

-During the covid pandemic and since I developed flygskam, I have reduced my travels and learned to be grateful for the beautiful places I’ve already seen…
+During the covid pandemic and since I developed flygskam, I have reduced my travels and I avoid flying as much as possible.
+And I stay forever grateful for the beautiful places I’ve already seen…

 Currently under construction, this website will allow me to open a window into my world.
 There will be more content to come in the future…

 Should you want to reach out, feel free to contact me at email@example.com.